Interesting link about herbs, fertility and menstruation: Sister Zeus

 This pdf is based on the first chapters of the ebook Super Bazongas.
 Its focus is on breast development and on hormone balance.
 It is released under a Creative Commons license.
-The license of newer releases of Super Bazongas may be changed, but it will remain free for personal and fair use.
+The license of newer releases of Super Bazongas were changed, but it will remain free for personal and fair use.

 Kudzu is synonymous with the genus of Pueraria.